symfonycorp/insight/README.md

     $api = new Api($config, $client, null, $logger);

 You can also give a `cache` folder.
 The SDK will only cache metadatas for serialization.
-And you can also give a `debug` flag.
+And you can also give a `debug` flag:

     $api = new Api(array(
         'api_token' => 'your api token',